-The Hampstore features an incredible array of snacks and beverages; frozen and refrigerated foods; ready-to-eat and make-it-yourself meals; natural foods; local products; dairy; and produce from the Hampshire College Farm Center (in season).
-Don't miss our hot coffee and tea counter, featuring fair trade coffee from Dean's Beans!
-You'll also find Hampshire-imprinted clothing and gifts; magazines; school, art, computer, and audiovisual supplies; popular movies on DVD; Peter Pan bus tickets; phone cards; and copy/print cards.
+The Hampstore features an incredible array of snacks and beverages; frozen and refrigerated foods; ready-to-eat and make-it-yourself meals; natural foods; and local products, including dairy.
+Don't miss our hot coffee and tea counter.
+You'll also find Hampshire-imprinted clothing and gifts; magazines; computer, and audiovisual supplies; and Peter Pan bus tickets.

-The textbook shop offers a large number of used textbook titles, saving students money and contributing to Hampshire's goal of encouraging sustainability within our campus community.
-Textbook buybacks occur at the end of each semester, giving students the opportunity to sell their textbooks for cash.
+The textbook shop offers a large number of used titles, saving students money and contributing to Hampshire's goal of encouraging sustainability within our campus community.
+Textbook buybacks occur at the end of each semester, as well as throughout the entire year.
+This gives students the opportunity to sell their textbooks for cash.
 The textbook shop is accessible whenever the main store is open; please ask a staff member for assistance when the textbook shop is closed.